 Many federal agencies use ERA systems for grant submission and award administration.
-The National Science Foundation uses Fastlane, the National Institutes of Health use the eRA Commons, and many federal agencies use Grants.gov.
-See below for information on using these systems at UCSB.
+The National Science Foundation (NSF) uses Fastlane, the National Institutes of Health (NIH) uses the eRA Commons, and most other federal agencies use Grants.gov.
+Please see the links below for information on creating user accounts for these systems and on using these systems at UCSB.

-Grants.Gov: Follow this link for constant Grants.gov updates & releases: Grants.gov Releases
+Grants.Gov: Follow this link for Grants.gov updates and releases - Grants.gov Releases

 Effective April 24, 2017, NSF will require the submission of a spreadsheet template to identify collaborators and other affiliations.
 Please note that the spreadsheet template:

 The template and associated instructions may also be accessed directly at:https://www.nsf.gov/bfa/dias/policy/coa.jsp.
 Posted 4/13/2017